Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 • How long you’ll spend: Give yourself plenty of time — it took us nearly three hours to visit the site, and we didn’t see everything.

 • Getting information: You’ll want to decide in advance whether you’ll want to hire a local guide at the entrance.
-We opted to wander around on our own, which we enjoyed throughly (it’s worth noting that the Wikipedia page on Volubilis is excellent and provides tons of information about the site if you decide to go guide-free).
+We opted to wander around on our own, which we enjoyed thoroughly (it’s worth noting that the Wikipedia page on Volubilis is excellent and provides tons of information about the site if you decide to go guide-free).

-3 responses to “Should You Visit Volubilis?
+4 responses to “Should You Visit Ancient Volubilis?
+Absolutely — Here’s Why

 1. Pingback: Must-See Morocco Highlights – Traveler Tina·